pvpanov/notes/README.md

-# my_utils
+# notes
-Personal collection of regularly used utilities
+Personal collection of regularly used utilities, notes and chunks of code to copy-paste.